notCienki/e_commerce/README.md

 # E-Commerce Web Application

-Online store with user accounts, shopping cart, and admin dashboard.Built as a university project for Web Applications course.
+Online store with user accounts, shopping cart, and admin dashboard.
+Built as a university project for Web Applications course.
 Node.js/Express e-commerce platform with MongoDB.

 ## Setup